logo

 Casey Elise

 Black cats are thought to bring or portend bad luck in much of the Western world.
-The bad association derives from the image of the black cat as a companion to potion-brewing, spell-casting witches.
+The negative association derives from the image of the black cat as a companion to potion-brewing, spell-casting witches.

 The good news is that there is a rise in these cats' adoption rates.
 And we hope this trend will continue.